 April 28–30: Vappu Eve

-Vappu is a big May Day celebration, the beginning of traditional summer, that is, the quarter of the year with the most sunlight.
-It starts on the eve of and lasts throughout May 1.
+Vappu is a big May Day celebration, the beginning of traditional summer (that is, the quarter of the year with the most sunlight, with the summer solstice halfway through).
+It starts on the eve of May 1 and lasts throughout the day itself.

 9764